guglio/Neighborhood-Map/README.md

 `title` -> name of the place you want to show on the infowindow and to search inside the New York Times articles `favorite` -> mark this place as favorite or not `category` -> is for the icons in the side menu

+A running version of this project is also available [here](https://guglio.github.io/Neighborhood-Map/).

 ## Built with